Dr Andrew Delatolla

 - Location: 4.24 Michael Sadler Building

-- Website: LSE Profile | Twitter | ORCID
+- Website: LSE Profile | X | ORCID

 Profile

-I am a Lecturer in Middle Eastern Studies at the University of Leeds and held a Visiting Research Fellowship at the Middle East Centre at the London School of Economics and Political Science.
+I am Associate Professor in Middle Eastern Studies at the University of Leeds and previously held a Visiting Research Fellowship at the Middle East Centre at the London School of Economics and Political Science.
 I was the former Chair of the LGBTQA+ Caucus of the International Studies Association 2020/2021.
 After completing my PhD in 2018 in the Department of International Relations at the LSE, I was employed as an Assistant Professor of International Relations in the Department of Political Science at the American University in Cairo.

 Research interests

-My research interests centre on the intersections of race and sexuality in relation to statehood and state formation and on the international relations and politics of the Middle East and North Africa (Egypt, Lebanon, Syria, Turkey, and the Ottoman Empire) through an international historical political sociological lens.
 I have previously written on issues of state formation in Lebanon, using a Tilly-esque approach to understand the Lebanese Civil War as conducive to the state formation process; how civil war dynamics in Lebanon are reproduced in the post-conflict context due to general amnesty and power sharing agreements; how religion has been racialised from the nineteenth century to today; the historical importance of race in international relations; and how sexuality has been, and continues to be, used to measure global civilisational engagement.

 My book, published with Palgrave Macmillan (2021), examines the relationship between European notions of civilisation and state making in Lebanon and Syria, arguing that the post-colonial state is a product of a standard of civilisation, one that has mobilised – and continues to mobilise – implicit and explicit racist conceptions of civilisation, development, and identity.
 I have also written on this subject for the Oxford Research Encyclopedia of International Studies.